 Our primary identity is who God says we are, defined by His love, grace, and purpose for our lives.
 Often, people confuse this primary identity with their secondary identity related to their profession, achievements, or roles.
 While our earthly roles have significance, they should never overshadow our radical and supernatural identity in Christ.

 In addition to our core identity in Christ, God has uniquely shaped each of us for a specific purpose.
-Rick Warren, in The Purpose Driven Life, outlines how we can understand our unique role through the acronym S.H.A.P.E.—Spiritual Gifts, Heart, Abilities, Personality, and Experiences.
+Rick Warren, in “The Purpose Driven Life,” outlines how we can understand our unique role through the acronym S.H.A.P.E.—Spiritual Gifts, Heart, Abilities, Personality, and Experiences.
 Each of these elements contributes to who we are and how we serve God’s kingdom.
 Our Spiritual Gifts are the talents God has given us to build His Church.
 Our Heart represents our passions—the things we care deeply about.
-Our Abilities are the natural skills we’ve developed.
-Our Personality defines how we interact with the world, and our Experiences, both good and bad, shape our story and testimony.
+Our Abilities are the natural skills God gave us and that we continue to develop.
+Our Personality defines how we interact with the world.
+While God does not change our unique and God-given Personality, He does work to transform our Character!
+Our Experiences, both good and bad, shape our story and testimony.
 When we embrace our S.H.A.P.E., we align with God’s calling for our lives and walk in the fullness of our identity and purpose.

 Our identity in Christ is a treasure trove of blessings, power, and authority.
 We are children of God, new creations, and carriers of resurrection power.
-We are forgiven, saved, and blessed beyond measure.
+We are forgiven, saved, delivered, and blessed beyond measure.
 While our earthly roles have value, our primary identity in Christ transcends them all.
 Let us boldly embrace this identity, resisting the enemy’s attempts to steal it from us.
 As we stand firmly in who God says we are, we will walk in the confidence and authority that come from knowing our true identity in Christ.

 As believers, it’s crucial not only to know our identity in Christ but to actively declare it.
 The Bible teaches us that life and death are in the power of the tongue (Proverbs 18:21), and our words have the ability to shape our thoughts, emotions, and actions.
 By affirming who God says we are, we align our hearts and minds with His truth, allowing our identity to take root and flourish.
 Below, you’ll find a series of affirmations based on Scripture to speak over yourself daily.
 As you declare these truths, let them saturate your spirit and remind you of your true identity in Christ.